MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/manage-multiple-time-zones.md

 ## Projects

-When a project is created, its time zone is based on the time zone defined in the applied work hour template.
+When a project is created, the time zone is based on the time zone defined in the applied work hour template.
 On the **Project summary** tab, the dates are always relative to the time zone of the user that is logged in.
 This is true for all other tabs in the **Project** form, except the **Task** tab.
 When you view the work breakdown structure, the dates will always be displayed in the project’s time zone.

 ## Tasks